 At Infinite Wellness of Kansas City our approach to Carpal Tunnel Syndrome is multidisciplinary.
 The proper diagnosis is the first step.
-Our doctors are Board Certified in Electrodiagnostic Studies and can perform a nerve conduction study to determine whether or not carpal tunnel syndrome is the accurate diagnosis.
+Our pain management doctors are Board Certified in Electrodiagnostic Studies and can perform a nerve conduction study to determine whether or not carpal tunnel syndrome is the accurate diagnosis.
 If carpal tunnel syndrome is diagnosed, then a program is implemented involving rehabilitation including chiropractic, and physical therapy.

 If you would like a complimentary consultation to determine whether or not you have carpal tunnel syndrome and to see if Infinite Wellness of Kansas City can help you, contact us immediately.

 Carpal Tunnel Syndrome is a condition characterized by pain, numbness and tingling in the hands and fingers.
 This condition is caused by compression of the median nerve as it crosses the wrist.
 The median nerve travels from the middle of the neck and down to the fingers; specifically providing nerve supply to the thumb and index finger.
 Weakness of the hand can follow in more severe cases.

 Carpal Tunnel Syndrome is caused most commonly from chronic repetitive use of the hands; particularly with the wrist in the extension position as is most commonly experienced while typing on a keyboard.
 Other types of repetitive uses can cause Carpal Tunnel Syndrome such as a new mother constantly holding her child’s car seat with a new born baby or holding a pan as a cook or chef.